techBoolo/algorithms-using-javascript/README.md

 - from now on just pull / fetch one algorithm branch at a time and solve the problem,

-  for the problem statement please refer the web
+  > for the problem statement please refer the web.

  ```
   [the following branch has taken as an example, just change the name for the rest]